History of submarines: Early

-On 18 October 1690, his son Constantijn Huygens, Jr. commented in his diary on how Drebbel was able to measure the depth to which his boat had descended (which was necessary to prevent the boat from sinking) utilizing a quicksilver barometer:
+On 18 October 1690, his son Constantijn Huygens Jr. commented in his diary on how Drebbel was able to measure the depth to which his boat had descended (which was necessary to prevent the boat from sinking) utilizing a quicksilver barometer:

-In order to solve the problem of the absence of oxygen, Drebbel was able to create oxygen out of saltpetre to refresh the air in his submarine.
+In order to solve the problem of the absence of oxygen, Drebbel was able to extract oxygen from saltpetre to refresh the air in his submarine.
 An indication of this can be found in Drebbel's own work: On the Nature of the Elements (1604), in the fifth chapter:

-The introduction of Drebbel's submarine concept seemed beyond conventional expectations of what science was thought to have been capable of at the time.
-Commenting on the scientific basis of Drebbel's claims, renowned German astronomer Johannes Kepler was said to have remarked in 1607: "If [Drebbel] can create a new spirit, by means of which he can move and keep in motion his instrument without weights or propelling power, he will be Apollo in my opinion."
+The introduction of Drebbel's submarine concept seemed beyond conventional expectations of the capability of contemporary science.
+Commenting on the scientific basis of Drebbel's claims, renowned German astronomer Johannes Kepler allegedly remarked in 1607: "If [Drebbel] can create a new spirit, by means of which he can move and keep in motion his instrument without weights or propelling power, he will be Apollo in my opinion."

 Although the first submersible vehicles were tools for exploring underwater, it did not take long for inventors to recognize their military potential.
 The strategic advantages of submarines were first set out by Bishop John Wilkins of Chester in Mathematical Magick in 1648:

 Between 1690 and 1692, the French physicist Denis Papin designed and built two submarines.
-The first design (1690) was a strong and heavy metallic square box, equipped with an efficient pump that pumped air into the hull to raise the inner pressure.
+The first design in 1690 was a strong and heavy metallic square box, equipped with an efficient pump that pumped air into the hull to raise the inner pressure.
 When the air pressure reached the required level, holes were opened to let in some water.
 This first machine was destroyed by accident.
-The second design (1692) had an oval shape and worked on similar principles.
+The second design in 1692 had an oval shape and worked on similar principles.
 A water pump controlled the buoyancy of the machine.
 According to some sources, a spy of German mathematician Gottfried Wilhelm Leibniz called Haes reported that Papin had met with some success with his second design on the River Lahn.

+The Russian autodidact Yefim Nikonov designed and built military submarines in the decade from 1718 to 1728.

 By the mid 18th century, over a dozen patents for submarines/submersible boats had been granted in England.
 In 1747, Nathaniel Symons patented and built the first known working example of the use of a ballast tank for submersion.
 His design used leather bags that could fill with water to submerge the craft.
-A mechanism was used to twist the water out of the bags and cause the boat to resurface.
+A mechanism twisted the water out of the bags and caused the boat to resurface.
 In 1749, the Gentlemen's Magazine reported that a similar design had been proposed by Giovanni Borelli in 1680.
-By this point of development, further improvement in design stagnated for over a century, until new industrial technologies for propulsion and stability could be applied.
+At this point of development, further improvement in design stagnated for over a century, until new industrial technologies for propulsion and stability emerged.